liuliu/ccv/doc/icf.md

 Accuracy-wise:

-The pedestrian.icf model provided in ./samples are trained with INRIA 2008 training dataset, but with additional 7542 negative samples collected from Flickr.
+The pedestrian.icf model provided in ./samples are trained with INRIA 2008 training dataset, but with additional 7542 negative samples collected from VOC2011.
 The model is trained at size 31x74, with 6px margins on each side.

 The provided model is then tested with INRIA 2008 test dataset, if bounding boxes